artefactual/atom-docs/admin-manual/installation/vagrant.rst

 This guide will setup a new Oracle `VirtualBox
 <https://www.virtualbox.org/>`__ virtual machine with AtoM installed on your
 computer.
-It works works on most operating systems, including MacOX, Linux, FreeBSD and others.
+It works works on most operating systems, including MacOS X, Linux, Windows, FreeBSD and others.
 If you can install these and have at least 2048Mb RAM to spare you should be good.

+**Minimum system requirements**: 2GB RAM; 8GB disk space

 .. warning::

-   This virtual machine is not intended to be used in production.
+   This virtual machine is **not** intended to be used in production.
 It targets developers or experienced users willing to try out AtoM using Vagrant.
 If you want to start using AtoM in production, please refer to the other methods of installations explained under this manual.